hhu-stups/prob2_jupyter_kernel/README.md

 * **[Download the latest version here](https://www3.hhu.de/stups/downloads/prob2-jupyter/prob2-jupyter-kernel-1.2.0-all.jar).**
 * Download links for previous versions can be found in the [changelog].
+* A [snapshot build](https://gitlab.cs.uni-duesseldorf.de/api/v4/projects/848/jobs/artifacts/master/raw/build/libs/prob2-jupyter-kernel-1.2.1-SNAPSHOT-all.jar?job=test) of the latest development version is also available. **Warning:** this is an unstable version that can contain bugs or breaking changes.

 See the [requirements](#requirements) and [installation instructions](#installation) for information on how to install and use the downloaded jar file.